VSnow1988/MyInventory/README.md

 If you are a client, interviewer, or collaborator who would like to demo the project in an emulator yourself, I will provide you with security permissions.

 ### More Information
 This repo is displayed in my Github Pages portfolio created for the CS 499 Capstone Project.
-Further details, code review and documentation of the process can be found on https://vsnow1988.github.io/
+Further details, code review and documentation of the process can be found on my capstone portfolio site: https://vsnow1988.github.io/